 This website was conceived by Johan Grobbelaar in 2000.
 The original version was designed jointly between Johan and WEBPRO, an Internet Consultancy based in Durban, South Africa, who put it together, based on layouts and directions provided by Johan.

-The French aviator and writer Antoine de Saint-Exupéry (author of The Little Prince once commented on early aircraft design by noting that aeroplanes were improved by taking away from them, by reduction – not by adding to them.
-Similarly, after trying out many designs and sketches, spending hours on Photoshop, I found that the more I took away from the designs, the more I liked the look.
+The French aviator and writer, Antoine de Saint-Exupéry (author of The Little Prince once commented on early aircraft design by noting that aeroplanes were improved by taking away from them, by reduction – not by adding to them.
+I adopted that priniciple, and found that the more I took away from the design, the more I liked the look.

-I’m a minimalist at heart (a euphemism for a technophobic simpleton…) and have taken the new look to an extreme in simplicity.
-I have tried to retain just the essentials of what a site like this should do – which is to give a visitor smooth and seamless access to the photos of the instruments.
-Less blah blah and confusion and more streamline.
+I aimed for a minimalistic look and have taken things to an extreme in simplicity.
+I have tried to retain just the essentials of what a site like this should do – which is to give a visitor a simplified access to the photos of the instruments.

 back to top